bluewaysw/pcgeos/TechDocs/Markdown/Concepts/clmem.md

 NameArrayAddHandles(), NameArrayHeader, NameArrayAddFlags

 Creating a name array is much like creating an element array.
-Every name array must begin with a NameArrayHeader.
+Every name array must begin with a **NameArrayHeader**.
 This structure has the following definition:

 ~~~